mikerodrigues/onkyo_eiscp_ruby/README.md

 **This code is still under heavy development and using it might make you sick.**
 * Create ISCP messages and eISCP packets
+* Automatically discover receiver's in the broadcast domain
-* Send/Recieve UDP eISCP messages
+* Send/Recieve eISCP messages
 * Open a TCP socket to send commands and receive solicited and non-solicited status updates.
 * Mock reciever (currently only responds to discovery)